kg4ydw/noacli/documentation/Readme.md

 The favorites editor, when opened, shows your previously saved favorites, your 10 most recently run commands, and your 10 most frequently run commands not already listed.
 (These numbers are settings that can be changed of course.)
-You can check or uncheck the any entry if you want to keep it or not.
+You can check or uncheck 'keep' on an entry if you want to keep it or not.
 Named entries show up in the button dock for quick access.
 Also, a shortcut key binding can be set for any favorite.
 A favorite can be flagged to be immediately run when